 “Kevin walked in there and swung the baseball bat right above his head and goes, ‘You want to find out who’s got stroke around here, you motherfuckers?’

-“I go back to the hotel, we’re all going to go out and party in Baton Rouge that night because it’s just a sweet little party town.
-All the Mexican boys like Rey Mysterio, Juventud Guerrera, and Konnan, they all come to my room with Kev and I’m sitting there pissed.
-My face feels sore and I can’t laugh because it hurts and they’re all going, ‘Come on out, let’s go!’ and I’m going, ‘Screw you guys!
+“I go back to the hotel.
+We’re all going to go out and party in Baton Rouge that night because it’s just a sweet little party town.
+All the Mexican boys like Rey Mysterio, Juventud Guerrera, and Konnan all come to my room with Kev, and I’m sitting there pissed.
+My face feels sore, and I can’t laugh because it hurts, and they’re all going, ‘Come on out, let’s go!’ and I’m going, ‘Screw you guys!
 I’m not going anywhere like this,’ you know?

 “I have known Sags twenty years.
 He’s got kids.
 I said, ‘I don’t want to work with him anymore but don’t fire him.’